It's Always Sunny in Philadelphia: Development

 After the first season, FX executives were worried about the show's low ratings and demanded that changes be made to the cast.
 "So, John Landgraf, who's the president of FX, he called me in for a meeting and was like, 'Hey, no one's watching the show, but we love it, McElhenney recalled.
 We wanna keep it on, but we don't have any money for marketing, and we need to add somebody with some panache that we can hopefully parlay into some public relations story, just so we can get people talking.
 FX began suggesting actors such as Danny DeVito that could boost the show's profile.
+McElhenney, Howerton, and Day were hesitant at first since they thought they would "ruin the show".
 "It's not that we were reticent to the idea of adding Danny to the show," Howerton recalled, "It's that we were reticent to add a name to the show.
 You know, because we kinda liked that we were no-names and it was this weird, small thing, you know."
 Initially, McElhenney refused, saying "No, I just don't think we wanna do that, and they were like, 'Oh OK, well, you know... the show's over.
 Realizing they needed to change the trajectory of the show to please the network, McElhenney, Howerton, and Day became open to adding a new cast member who was familiar to the public.
-However, McElhenney, Howerton, and Day were hesitant at first since they thought they would "ruin the show", but during an interview, Day commented on how they got lucky with DeVito in the end: "We didn’t know what Danny would be like as a person.
+Day later commented on how they got lucky with DeVito in the end: "We didn't know what Danny would be like as a person.
 It turned out he was as great an actor as he was a person.
 As I said, we got lucky with Danny."
 DeVito joined the cast in the first episode of the second season, playing the father of Dennis and Dee.

 Locations

 The show is filmed in both Philadelphia and Los Angeles.
 Although many interior scenes are shot in California, numerous Philadelphia landmarks are featured, including Boathouse Row, Rittenhouse Square, Penn's Landing, and Italian Market.

 The exterior of Paddy's Pub is the Starkman Building at 544 Mateo Street in downtown Los Angeles.

 Half of Season 15 takes place in Ireland.
-Due to COVID-19 restrictions, principal cast did not travel there.
+Due to COVID-19 restrictions, the principal cast did not travel there.
 Instead, B-roll was filmed in Ireland by a second unit, while northern California locations were digitally altered to resemble Irish landscapes.